walecain/nonprofit-index/README.md

 ## License

-The content (resulting data set) is licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) the related code used to collect, format, visualize and otherwise deliver that contend is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php)
+The content (resulting data set) is licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) the related code used to collect, format, visualize and otherwise deliver that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php)